 \section{Data}

-We used the \twelvecoh~data PHANGS--ALMA data release v1.0 \citet{Leroy2021b} observed with the 12 m and 7 m dishes of ALMA in the total power array (TP).
-M74 was observed in mosaic with a velocity resolution of $2.54~\mathrm{km~s^{-1}}$, angular resolution of $\ang{;;1.12}$ ($\sim 53~\mathrm{pc}$), and the $1\sigma$ noise level of $115~\mathrm{mK}$.
-The observed area is $14.7~\mathrm{arcmin^2}$, covering 20 \% of the galaxy ($R_{25}^2$).
-Data reduction was made with Common Astronomical Software Application version 5.6.1 (CASA) \citep{Bean2022}. \citet{Leroy2021a} made ``multiscale clean'' \citep{Cornwell2008} until the maximum residual becomes less than $4\sigma$, and then applied ``Hogbom clean'' \citep{Hogbom1974} until the maximum in the residual map becomes less than $1\sigma$ in order to find out distributions undetectable by multiscale clean only.
-After convolving the data by the synthesized beam, in order to supplement them with more extended emissions which cannot be detected by the interferometry, ``feather task'' \citep{Cotton2017} was used to combine the TP data (for details see \citet{Leroy2021a}).
-Further, in order to minimize the effect of the noise in the GMC identification, “Strict mask” (see for details \citet{Rosolowsky2006}, \citet{Leroy2021a}) was employed to pick up voxels with $>4\sigma$ and adjoining voxels above $2\sigma$.
+We used the \twelvecoh~data PHANGS--ALMA data release v1.0 \citet{Leroy2021b} observed with 12 m and 7 m dishes of ALMA in the total power array (TP).
+M74 was observed in mosaic with a velocity resolution of $2.54~\mathrm{km~s^{-1}}$, angular resolution of $1\farcs12$ ($\sim 53~\mathrm{pc}$), and the $1\sigma$ noise level of $115~\mathrm{mK}$.
+For details of data reductions, see \citet{Leroy2021a}.
+Further, to minimize the effect of the noise in the GMC identification, ``Strict mask'' (see for details \cite{Rosolowsky2006, Leroy2021a}) was employed to pick up voxels with $>4\sigma$ and adjoining voxels above $2\sigma$.